 The project team have now responded to the community Values and Vision in Stage 1 ‘Have your say’ and feedback provided in Stage 2 ‘Have we got it right?’.
 With a total of 486 surveys received, the information has ensured the design creates a streetscape upgrade that aligns with the community values and visions.

 The purpose of this update is to inform the community of the final concept plan.
-As we progress towards construction, further project updates will be provided to the community.
-This is to ensure the community are well informed during the construction period in mid-2022.
+As we progress towards construction further project updates will be provided to ensure the community is well informed to minimise impacts during the construction period in mid-2022.

-As we are now progressing with detailed design and construction documentation, no further feedback will be asked for.
-Thank you to all who have provided input through surveys, conversations, letters, emails and at the community design workshop.
+No further feedback will be asked for as we are now progressing with detailed design and construction documentation.
+Thank you to all who have provided input through the surveys, conversations, letters and emails and at the community design workshop.

 The community were invited to have their say at several engagement events including: